abidsaleemm/NextJs-application-server/README.md

 *Note:  These do not apply if you are locally testing.
 This is required for Azure testing.*

-Below is an example .env file.
+Below is an example env file.

 ```bash
 # Required